Roman Shukhevych: Ukrainian Military Organization

 In February 1929 the Organization of Ukrainian Nationalists (OUN) was founded in Vienna.
 Shukhevych, under the name "Dzvin" (Bell), became a representative of the Ukrainian Executive.

-Shukhevych was a leader of a wave of attacks against Polish property and homes in Galicia in 1930 intended to provoke Polish authorities into retaliation and to radicalise Ukrainian society.
-The Polish administration retaliated with a process of "pacification" which intensified anti-Polish sentiment and increased Ukrainian nationalism.
+Shukhevych was a leader of a wave of attacks against Polish property and homes in Galicia in 1930, intended to provoke Polish authorities into retaliation and to radicalize Ukrainian society.

-Shukhevych planned and also participated in terrorist activities and assassinations (sometimes claimed by Ukrainian nationalists to be acts of protest against anti-Ukrainian policies).
-These included:
+Shukhevych planned and also participated in terrorist activities and assassinations, including but not limited to: